spatha0011/spatha_vsd-hdp/Day1/README.md

 ### Design (`good_mux.v`)
 - Implements a 2:1 multiplexer using behavioral Verilog with inputs `i0`, `i1`, `sel` and output `y`.
 - Uses an `always @(*)` block with an `if-else` construct to select between `i0` and `i1` based on the value of `sel`.

 ![Alt Text](Images/good_mux.png)

 ### Testbench (`tb_good_mux.v`)
 - Instantiates the `good_mux` module and applies stimulus through internal registers `i0`, `i1`, and `sel`.
-- Generates a VCD waveform file using `$dumpfile` and `$dumpvars` for output signal observation via gtkwave
+- Generates a VCD waveform file using `$dumpfile` and `$dumpvars` for output signal observation via gtkwave.

 ![Alt Text](Images/tb_good_mux.png)